CIRCL/carl-hauser/SOTA/SOTA.md

 <span>0.8</span> <img src="sota-ressources/outputs-evaluation/orb_max/swedish_bank_good_match.png" title="fig:" alt="Results - ORB - max version" />

 Following pictures are showing drawbacks of ORB algorithm.
-As a first “general overview” of some matching results, few examples with commentary are given below.
+As a first “general overview” of some matching results, few examples with commentary are giv en below.
 Tests were performed in “ratio” configuration, however, drawbacks are generalized to other submethods.
 Few tips to analyze following pictures :

 -   **Parrallel lines** (if there is not rotation) are a indicator of quality matching.
 It keeps the spatial consistency between source and candidate pictures.